The Complete Agent Architecture

 Copy this prompt and paste it into your AI agent along with the link to this page.
 The agent will read the full document, analyse your current setup, and build everything you are missing.

 I am going to give you a document called The OpenClaw Setup Wizard.
 This document contains the complete architecture for building and running AI agents that remember, decide, automate, and communicate.
-It is built from real production experience running 15+ agents across a $20M+ company.
+It is built from real production experience running multi-agent systems inside operating businesses.

 ## Phase 1: Full Analysis